elnatan3/Pointillist_Creator_and_Viewer/README.md

 # Features
 ## Pointillist Maker
-a.
-Converts an image file to a pointillist version of the image
+1. Converts an image file to a pointillist version of the image
-b.
-Saves the result as a .art text file
+2. Saves the result as a .art text file
-c.
-Uses random x and y values and random colors to create the pointillist effect
+3. Uses random x and y values and random colors to create the pointillist effect
 ## Pointillist Viewer
-a.
-Displays a pointillist artwork in a window in square or rectangle whichever python file you run
+1. Displays a pointillist artwork in a window in square or rectangle whichever python file you run
-b.
-Reads from a .art text file to retrieve the data for each circle in the artwork
+2. Reads from a .art text file to retrieve the data for each circle in the artwork
-c.
-Scales the x and y values to fit the window size
+3. Scales the x and y values to fit the window size
-d.
-Uses the graphics library to draw circles with random colors at the given x and y coordinates
+4. Uses the graphics library to draw circles with random colors at the given x and y coordinates

 # Contribution
 Contributions are welcome.
 If you want to contribute to the application, please fork the repository, make your changes, and submit a pull request.
 If you encounter any issues or have any suggestions, please open an issue in the repository.